for ride schedule page down

 What happens if I can’t keep up?
 This is a supported ride.
 If you are struggling speak up and the ride leader will slow the ride down.
 If you are unable to keep up one of the ride leaders will ride back with you at a manageable pace.

 I’ve never ridden in a group before, can I join this ride?
-If you have never ridden in a group, please join Sunday ride before coming on the medium paced ride, to get used to and coached on riding in a group.
+If you have never ridden in a group, please join one of our Sunday rides before coming on the medium paced ride, to get used to and coached on riding in a group.

 Fast Pace Ride